lpodo/portfolio2/README.md

 ## Prices & P&L

-- Price update: ↻ per row or Refresh All (parallel).
+- Price update: the **Refresh** button in the top bar (circular-arrows icon) fetches fresh prices for all positions in parallel.
 - Sort by any column — persists across sessions.
 - **P&L $** for full position: `(current - entry) × qty`
 - **P&L %** per share: `(current - entry) / entry × 100`